Aasif Mandvi: Television

 In 2013, Mandvi was cast in a recurring role on the FOX romantic comedy, Us & Them.

-In October 2013, during a segment on The Daily Show, Mandvi's interview with Don Yelton led to Yelton's resignation from the North Carolina Republican Party office.
+In October 2013, during a segment on The Daily Show, Mandvi interviewed Don Yelton of the North Carolina Republican Party office.
+Comments Yelton made then resulted in his resigning after the interview was aired.

 Beginning in June 2015, Mandvi portrayed Rafiq Massoud in the HBO comedy series The Brink.
-Mandvi also served as a writer and co-producer on the series.
 In April 2015, Mandvi appeared on Person of Interest as Sulaiman Khan, the CEO of a software security firm.
 He was the lead actor, co-writer and producer of the web series Halal in the Family, which premiered on Funny or Die in 2015.

 In 2016, Mandvi joined the climate change documentary show Years of Living Dangerously as one of its celebrity correspondents.

 Beginning in 2017, Mandvi appeared in three episodes of the Netflix series A Series of Unfortunate Events as Montgomery "Uncle Monty" Montgomery, a herpetologist and distant relative of the Baudelaire children.

 In 2019, Mandvi was cast in the Robert and Michelle King supernatural drama series Evil on CBS as Ben Shakir, a carpenter who works as a technical expert, equipment handler and debunker of supernatural phenomena.

 Film

 Mandvi played minor roles in the films The Siege and Die Hard with a Vengeance as well as the title role in Merchant Ivory Productions' film The Mystic Masseur.
 He had a major supporting role in the independent film American Chai, playing the lead character's roommate, "Engineering Sam."
 He played the doctor who diagnosed Paul Vitti's (Robert De Niro) panic attacks in Analyze This, and had a role as Mr. Aziz of "Joe's Pizza" in Spider-Man 2.
 He was also in commercials by Domino's Pizza and the Financial Industry Regulatory Authority (FINRA).
 He played the tone deaf doorman Khan in Music and Lyrics.

 Mandvi played a dentist alongside Ricky Gervais in the 2008 romantic comedy Ghost Town, as well as office employee Bob Spaulding in The Proposal, starring Sandra Bullock.
-Today's Special, which Mandvi co-wrote with Jonathan Bines, premiered at the London Film Festival in October 2009 and New York's Mahindra Indo-American Arts Council Film Festival on November 11, 2009.
+Today's Special, which Mandvi co-wrote with Jonathan Bines, premiered at the London Film Festival in October 2009 and New York's Mahindra Indo-American Arts Council Film Festival on 11 November 2009.
 He appeared in It's Kind of a Funny Story, a coming-of-age film written and directed by Anna Boden with Ryan Fleck, adapted from the 2006 novel by Ned Vizzini.
 He also co-starred as a Guantanamo captive in the film The Response, a script based on the transcripts of Combatant Status Review Tribunals convened in Guantanamo in 2004.
 In M. Night Shyamalan's The Last Airbender (released in 2010) he played a major role as Commander Zhao.
 Mandvi played the role of Mr. Chetty in the 2013 comedy The Internship and portrayed Ash Vasudevan in the 2014 film Million Dollar Arm.